-- Whenever the Intel® brand appears, the following footnote must also appear: "Intel is a trademark of Intel Corporation in the U.S. and/or other countries."
+- Whenever the Intel® brand appears, the following footnote must also appear: "Intel is a trademark of Intel Corporation or its subsidiaries."

-- Whenever the Intel® logo appears, the following footnote must also appear: "Intel and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries."
+- Whenever the Intel® logo appears, the following footnote must also appear: "Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries."

 Any noun that is an approved noun for any other trademark is approved for use (e.g. Intel® processors, Intel® products, Intel® services, etc.).